 Have you been bolstering up that stupid soul of yours with the idea that your circumstances are too much for God?
 Put all ‘supposing’ on one side and dwell in the shadow of the Almighty.
 Deliberately tell God that you will not fret about that thing.
 All our fret and worry is caused by calculating without God.

 I don’t know about you, but I find myself in this scenario quite often.
 I pray and plan, but I plan with the wrong motives.
 I do the “plan B”.
 I should be preparing for God’s answers, but instead I find myself planning if God doesn’t answer (or at least what I think the answer should be) my request.
 Can I get a witness here?
 Am I alone in this?

-According to Chambers, calculating without God, is the exact reason why we have anxiety, why we lack peace.
-I’ve got to stop bolstering up that “stupid soul” of mine and instead trust in God’s promises, like a one He gives us through the Apostle Paul.
+According to Chambers, calculating without God is the exact reason why we have anxiety, why we lack peace.
+I’ve got to stop bolstering up that “stupid soul” of mine and instead trust in God’s promises, like the one He gives us through the Apostle Paul.

-Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
-And the peace of God which transcends all understanding, will guard your hearts and minds in Christ Jesus, (Philippians 4:6-7, NIV).
+“The Lord is at hand; do not be anxious about anything, but by prayer and supplication with thanksgiving let your requests be made known to God.
+And the peace of God which surpasses all understanding, will guard your hearts and your minds in Christ Jesus,” (Philippians 4:5b-7, ESV).

 Also we need to consider the ending of the Apostle Paul’s prayer for the Ephesians.

 “Now to Him who is able to do far more abundantly than all that we ask or think, according to the power at work within us, to him be the glory in the church and in Christ Jesus throughout all generations forever and ever.
 Amen,” Ephesians 3:20-21, ESV).

 Then consider the words of David who wrote:

 “Commit your way to the LORD; trust in him, and he will act.
 He will bring forth your righteousness as the light, and your justice as the noonday,” (Psalm 37:5, ESV).